alnever/estate/readme.md

 - Some additional fields are added into the table 'estates'.
 - The restore function for estates was implemented.
 - Main page was added with a search form.
 - The main images for the estates are added.
+- The page for a single estate was basically created.